In addition to bidding on our properties, another way you may be able to find a new home is by exchanging your current home with someone else.

 When everything has been agreed, we'll ask you to come into the office to sign the paperwork and we'll give you a date when you'll be able to move.

-We have developed some frequently asked questions, have a read of them here.
+We have developed some frequently asked questions and a short step by step guide.
 If you have any further questions please submit them here